-The key that is part of the Remote Keyless Entry (RKE) transmitter can be used for all locks.
+The key, inside the Remote Keyless Entry (RKE) transmitter, is used for the driver door.

-Remove the key by pressing the button on the side of the RKE transmitter near the bottom and pull the key out.
+To remove the key, press the button near the bottom of the transmitter, and pull the key out.
 Never pull the key out without pressing the button.

 If it becomes difficult to turn the key, inspect the key blade for debris.
-Periodically, clean with a brush or a pick.

-See your dealer if a new transmitter is needed.
+See your dealer if a new key is needed.

-If locked out of the vehicle, see Roadside Assistance Program \Rightarrow 329.
+Contact Roadside Assistance if locked out of the vehicle.
+See Roadside Assistance Program